British Entomology: Proof impressions

 In spite of the finely detailed illustrations being more suited to steel-plate engraving, copper was used throughout.
 Curtis gives no clue as to why he made this choice.
-Copper plates noticeably degrade after as few as 50 impressions and so the earlier impressions, especially the proof sets, are of significantly higher quality and more finely detailed than those that followed.
+Copper plates are capable of extremely fine work but noticeably degrade after as few as 50 impressions and so the earlier impressions, especially the four proof sets, are of significantly higher quality and more finely detailed than those that followed.

-Four complete sets of proof impressions, personally coloured by Curtis, were produced.
-These were sold at a considerable premium; one to Michael Bland of Paddington, London, and one to George Folliott of Vicar's Cross, Cheshire.
-The remaining two being taken by James Wadmore of Chapel Street, London.
+Four complete sets of first edition, first impression proofs, personally coloured by Curtis, were produced.
+These were sold at a considerable premium; one to Michael Bland of Paddington, London, one to George Folliott of Vicar's Cross, Cheshire and one to James Wadmore of Chapel Street, London.
+The early history of the fourth proof set is uncertain.

 A proof set can most easily be identified by reference to plate 717 (sycamore scale-insect - Coccus aceris), the first plate in Volume VII of a systematically bound set.
 The two setae of this insect are each delineated by two clearly separated, very fine lines; the left most of which is so fine as to be barely visible.
 Curtis significantly emboldened these lines for the standard impressions.